Brdo Castle near Kranj: Ownership dispute

 Ownership of the castle is disputed.
 The descendants of Prince Paul have argued that the confiscation was illegal and that the property should be returned to them.
 Their claim was rejected by a lower court in 2011, and the appeal was rejected by a higher court in April 2012.
-The claimants are still attempting to have the ruling overturned by the Supreme Court of Slovenia.
+As of 2013, the claimants were still attempting to have the ruling overturned by the Supreme Court of Slovenia.